Yandex Cloud

 If you are using a Helm version below 3.8.0, append the export HELM_EXPERIMENTAL_OCI=1 && \ string to the command to enable Open Container Initiative (OCI) support in the Helm client.

-If you set namespace to the default namespace, ALB Ingress Controller may work incorrectly.
-We recommend you to specify a value different from all existing namespaces (e.g., alb-ingress-controller-space).
+If you set namespace to the default namespace, the ALB ingress controller may work incorrectly.
+We recommend specifying a value different from all the existing namespaces, e.g., alb-ingress-controller-space.

 The enableDefaultHealthChecks option enables application health checks in a cluster.
-With this option selected, ALB Ingress Controller installs DaemonSet in the node group network.
+With this option selected, the ALB ingress controller installs DaemonSet in the node group network.

 DaemonSet adds pods with traffic monitoring agents to each node.
 As a result, node and namespace isolation does not affect monitoring process, which means you get accurate traffic monitoring data.
-If the number of cluster nodes increases or decreases, DaemonSet adds or removes monitoring agents, respectively.
+If the number of cluster nodes scales up or down, DaemonSet adds or removes monitoring agents, respectively.

 You can skip this option if you do not need to run cluster health checks or if you are using your own health check solution.
-For more information on configuring health checks manually, see Health checking your apps in a Yandex Managed Service for Kubernetes cluster using a Yandex Application Load Balancer L7 load balancer.
+For more information on configuring health checks manually, see Health checking applications in a Yandex Managed Service for Kubernetes cluster via a Yandex Application Load Balancer.

 Use casesUse cases